jyeo/cs122_financialdata_project/README.md

-# CS 122 Project - TensorFlow and Financial Applications
+# CS 122 Project - NEW PROJECT SPOTIFY ANALYSIS

 For "TensorFlow and Financial Applications", our team uses SEC EDGAR to collect public financial data and employ TensorFlow to analyse and model financial trends.